-The legitimate interest that the purchaser of a business will normally seek to protect by means of a restrictive covenant is the goodwill of the business that is being acquired.
-Despite the fact that the goodwill may technically be owned by a limited company rather than its shareholders, a court is usually willing to lift the veil of incorporation and to uphold restrictive covenants against individual shareholders who have been actively engaged in the company’s business.
+The legitimate interest that the purchase of a business will normally seek to protect by means of a restrictive covenant is the goodwill of the business that he is buying.
+Despite the fact that the goodwill may technically be owned by a limited company rather than its shareholders a court is usually willing to lift the veil of incorporation and to uphold restrictive covenants against individual shareholders who have been actively engaged in the company’s business.

-There are numerous reasons to justify a different approach.
-These include the fact that:
+There are all sorts of reasons to justify a different approach including:

 - Rather than fettering or restraining trade, business sale covenants can be regarded as facilitating trade.

-- The seller of goodwill should not be entitled to derogate from what he has sold, by competing against the business in the immediate future.
+- The seller of goodwill should not be entitled to derogate from what he has sold by competing against the business that he has just sold in the immediate future.

 - Goodwill is clearly a proprietary interest which is being sold and it is therefore valid to protect it.

-- Business sales tend to be arms length, commercial negotiations, whereas there is more likely to be an inequality of bargaining power in an employment contract.
+- Business sales tend to be arms length, commercial negotiations, whereas there is an inequality of bargaining power in an employment contract.

-In some circumstances, there is an overlap between employment and business related restrictive covenants, such as where an employee is granted shares and required to enter into a shareholders agreement containing restrictive covenants.
+In some circumstances, there can be an overlap between employment and business related restrictive covenants, such as where an employee is granted shares and required to enter into a shareholders agreement containing restrictive covenants.
 Such employees tend to be more senior and therefore privy to confidential information.
-They generally have a choice as to whether or not to enter into a shareholders agreement.
+Such employees generally have a choice as to whether or not to enter into a shareholders agreement.
 As shareholders, the employees also have a clear interest in the wellbeing of the company and in it taking necessary steps to protect it from competition.
-In such circumstances, a court will be more wiling to uphold restrictive covenants for longer periods than in a purely employment context.
+In such circumstances a court will be more wiling to uphold restrictive covenants for longer periods than in a purely employment context.

 Restrictive covenants to protect the goodwill of a business being sold can be enforced against all of the sellers of the business, notwithstanding that some only had a small stake in the goodwill and the business being sold.

 It also follows that the length of time that a restrictive covenant will be permitted to run for is far greater in a business sale context than in a pure employment one.
-A covenant precluding a seller from engaging in any competing electrical engineering business anywhere in the world for a period of 4 years; a 2 year non-competition covenant preventing a salesman from selling financial services in the UK; a covenant against competition for a period of 17 months have all been upheld.
+A covenant precluding a seller from engaging in any competing electrical engineering business anywhere in the world for a period of 4 years; a 2 year non-compete clause preventing a hairdresser from working in any business in competition with the two salons in which she sold her shares; a 2 year non-competition covenant preventing a salesman from selling financial services in the UK; a covenant against competition for a period of 17 months have all been upheld.
 In some of the older cases, covenants for a period of 25 years and a restriction without limit of time were also upheld but these authorities may now be less reliable.

-Generally speaking, the courts will be more inclined to enforce a restrictive covenant against an equity partner who has sold his partnership share upon retirement, than they will be against a salaried partner who does not own a stake in the business.
+Generally speaking, the courts will be more inclined to enforce a restrictive covenant against an equity partner who has sold his partnership share on retirement, than they would against a salaried partner who does not own a stake in the business.

-A 2 mile area covenant for a period of 2years after the termination of the partnership in a 2 partner estate agency was also upheld, notwithstanding that (a) this would have preventing the retiring partner from practising in the entirety of Christchurch and (b) there were 23 other estate agents operating within that 2 mile area.
+A 2 mile area covenant for a period of 2 years after the termination of the partnership in a 2 partner estate agency was also upheld, notwithstanding that this would have preventing the retiring partner from practising in the entirety of Christchurch and there were 23 other estate agents within that 2 mile area.

-A restrictive covenant in a partnership agreement for a firm of solicitors which prevented the retiring partner for a period of 5 years after retirement from acting for any clients, who were clients of the firm in the 3 years preceding his retirement, was also upheld, notwithstanding that the firm had a number of departments and that the partner concerned would have had knowledge of no more than 10% of the firm’s clients.
+A restrictive covenant in a partnership agreement for a firm of solicitors which prevented the retiring partner for a period of 5 years after retirement from acting for any clients of the firm in the 3 years before he retired was also upheld, notwithstanding that the firm had a number of departments and that the partner concerned would have had knowledge of no more than 10% of the firm’s clients.
 What was crucial was that the retiring equity partner owned and was selling a share of the goodwill.
-Pertinently, an identical covenant was not upheld in a case of a salaried partner.
+Interestingly, an identical covenant was not upheld in a case of a salaried partner.